joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6841880/2025/11/27/giants-vs-patriots-stream-how-to-watch-dec-1/

 **Here’s the latest.**\
-`By Alexandra Stevenson, Joy Dong and Keith Bradsher`\
+`By Joy Dong, Alexandra Stevenson and Keith Bradsher`\
 https://nytimes.com/live/2025/11/27/world/hong-kong-fire/heres-the-latest

-**Live Updates: Hong Kong Towers Smolder From Fire That Has Killed at Least 44**\
+**Live Updates: Death Toll From Hong Kong Apartment Fire Rises to 55**\
-`Firefighters were still trying to fully extinguish the blaze, a day after it engulfed an apartment complex.
+`Firefighters were still trying to fully extinguish the blaze, a day after it engulfed several towers in the complex.
 More than 270 people were still missing.`\
 https://nytimes.com/live/2025/11/27/world/hong-kong-fire

 **Arsenal's squad depth is a frightening prospect for their rivals**\